Updated September 2023 for exchange rates

 Looking for a good value Hotel in Mexico City?

 Mexico City hotels can be quite expensive.
 We’ve found a few inexpensive places on our various trips to Mexico City.
 On our last visit we stayed at the Hotel Castropol.
-It is excellent and great value ($64 CAD on booking.com, that’s $47 US).
+It is excellent and great value ($47 US on booking.com, that’s $64 CAD).
 Large clean rooms, decent wifi, great shower, it has a restaurant.
 But the best is that it’s a 10 minute walk to the Zocalo (the main square).
 So it’s right in the center of things.
 Since I was visiting with my mom I didn’t want to pay big bucks for the 2 rooms we needed.

 Another recommendation I have is Hotel Rioja.
-It’s a bit more basic but is even closer to the Zocalo (5 minutes) and is located on beautiful Avenue de 5 de Mayo.
-The starting rate for a single there is 300 pesos (about $15 USD or $24 CAD).
+It’s a bit basic but is even closer to the Zocalo (5 minutes) and is located on beautiful Avenue de 5 de Mayo.
+The starting rate for a single there is 470 pesos (about $25 USD or $35 CAD).

 Looking for something just a little more upmarket?
 The Hotel Catedral (right next to the Cathedral) is great and rooms start at about $90 US ($120 CAD).

 I’ve given you a few hotels in the Historical Center above.
 On other visits we’ve stayed in different parts of the city and our favorite of the neighbourhoods is Roma Norte which is close to Chapultepec Park (easy walking distance) and not far from the center.
 It’s a cool area full of great restaurants, bars and parks and is very safe.
-A couple of Airbnb apartments that we can recommend: This one and this one.
+An Airbnb apartment I can recommend: This one.

 The rooftop bar you should visit

-We stumbled upon the Terraza Cathedral rooftop bar.
+If you walk around the Zocalo you’ll have touts aggressively trying to get you into their overpriced bars (the ones with balconies lining the square).
+Ignore them.
+The place to go is the Terraza Cathedral rooftop bar.
 The views are fantastic.
 It’s part of a hostel so prices are good, unlike many other rooftop bars around.
-We sat up there for a couple of hours watching the sun setting over the Cathedral and it was a highlight of our 1 ½ days in Mexico City.
+We sat up there for a couple of hours watching the sun setting over the Cathedral.

 Across the street from Palacio de Bellas Artes is the Sears building where you’ll have great views of Bellas Artes.
 A popular place is the 8th floor where they have an outdoor cafe looking out.
 It might be a bit too popular though – when we went there was a lineup and we were told it would take half an hour (it was on a weekend).
 We didn’t want to wait.
 But you can still get a great view – head to the bedding department (close to the elevators) and there are a couple of windows with the same (and free!) views of Bellas Artes.